Skip to content

 5. Responders MUST echo Correlation Data unchanged on all replies and stream items for a request.

-6. Replies and stream items SHOULD be sent with QoS 1 and MUST NOT be retained.
+6. Replies and stream items SHOULD be sent with QoS 1.

 7. Responders processing pooled requests MUST include User Property a2a-responder-agent-id on responses.